 It is well understood that play is a means for children to understand, find their place, manage and make meaning of their worlds.
 Consequently, play is a valuable resource for children, a potential counter measure to trauma and stress.
 However, conditions for early childhood educators and families coming together to create supportive play environments in contexts of deprivation are critically under-researched in the Irish context.

-This study adopts a highly innovative participatory approach combining principles of participatory action research with the ‘future workshop’ methodology (Jungk) that will empower participants to take concrete steps towards change.
+This study adopted a highly innovative participatory approach combining principles of participatory action research with the ‘future workshop’ methodology (Jungk) empowering participants to take concrete steps towards change.